ibm-cloud-docs/codeengine/cmd_defs.md

 <dt>`--env-rm`</dt>
 <dd>Remove environment variable references to the key of a key-value pair in a configmap or secret.
 To remove individual key references and literal values, specify the name of the key.
 This value is optional. </dd>
 <dt>`-es`, `--ephemeral-storage`</dt>
-<dd>The amount of ephemeral storage for this jobrun.
-Use `Mi` for mebibytes or `Gi` for gibibytes.
+<dd>The amount of ephemeral storage for this job run.
+Use `Mi` for `mebibytes` or `Gi` for `gibibytes`.
 This value is optional.
 </dd>
 <dt>`-met`, `--maxexecutiontime`</dt>
-<dd>The maximum execution time in seconds for this jobrun.
+<dd>The maximum execution time in seconds for this job run.
 This value is optional.
 The default value is <code>0</code>.
 </dd>
 <dt>`-m`, `--memory`</dt>
-<dd>The amount of memory to assign to this jobrun.
-Use `Mi` for mebibytes or `Gi` for gibibytes.
+<dd>The amount of memory to assign to this job run.
+Use `Mi` for `mebibytes` or `Gi` for `gibibytes`.
 This value is optional.
 </dd>
 <dt>`-n`, `--name`</dt>
-<dd>The name of this jobrun.
+<dd>The name of this job run.
 Required if the referenced job does not have a related job configuration.
 Use a name that is unique within the project.
 <ul>
 	<li>  The name must begin with a lowercase letter.</li>
 	<li>  The name must end with a lowercase alphanumeric character.</li>